Rae Counselling

 The third area is the biology of human arousal—meaning the moment-to-moment ability to manage one’s energy, alertness, and readiness to engage.

 It isn’t necessary to understand the scientific basis of PACT to realize its benefits.
 What does a PACT session look like?
-Your experience during a PACT session may differ somewhat from what you would experience in other forms of couple therapy.
-Key features of this approach include
+Your experience during a PACT session may differ somewhat from what you would experience in other forms of couples therapy.
+Key features of this approach include:

 Forms